 Breakfast and Coffee

 To complete your meal kit, most backpackers will want to add breakfast and coffee (and snacks) to their shopping list as well.
 For many of us, breakfast is a lighter, quicker, and simpler meal than dinner, and oftentimes bulk oatmeal or a bar with some dried fruit will suffice.
 But for those who prefer a more substantial or elaborate start to their day, there are myriad options to choose from.
-Most brands featured above offer a lineup of breakfasts too, ranging from savory options like the Mountain House Breakfast Skillet to sweet treats like Backpacker’s Pantry Granola with Bananas, Almonds and Milk.
+Most brands featured above offer a lineup of breakfasts, too, ranging from savory options like the Mountain House Breakfast Skillet to sweet treats like Backpacker’s Pantry Granola with Blueberries, Almonds, and Milk.
 Packaged backcountry breakfasts usually start as low as $7 and are available in one- and two-serving options.

 Backpacking food (pancake)

-Cache Lake's fry bread makes for a great breakfast treat
+Cache Lake's fry bread makes for a great breakfast treat | Credit: Switchback Travel

 If you’re anything like us, breakfast just isn’t complete without a hot cup of coffee.
 You have a lot of options when it comes to a backcountry brew, ranging from lightweight and portable pour-over setups to disposable drip coffee kits from brands like Kuju.
 The most lightweight solution is instant coffee, which we’ve found to be perfectly sufficient for our morning cup of joe.
 A number of options are available, from Trader Joe’s to the ubiquitous Starbucks Via.
-Our personal favorite is Alpine Start, a small start-up out of Boulder that specializes in making fantastic coffee for the trail.
+Our personal favorite is Alpine Start, a small startup out of Boulder that specializes in making fantastic coffee for the trail.
 Alpine Start can be made with hot or cold water and is good enough that we’ve even been caught drinking it at home a time or two.

 Pouring hot water into cup (morning coffee while backpacking)

-Nothing beats coffee on a cold morning in the backcountry
+Nothing beats hot coffee on a cold morning in the backcountry | Credit: Jason Hummel

 Bulk Ingredients